 Work with equipment defines the nature of majorette sport and its aesthetics.
 It will be evaluated with the respect to age category.
-While cadets do not have to perform all the elements with baton, juniors and seniors must show all types of elements for obtaining the highest mark.
+Juniors and seniors must show all types of elements for obtaining the highest mark.
 Baton must always be in contact with the competitor.